ipatix/agbplay/README.md

   some brightness into your drums (i.e. fixed frequency sounds) since this is the way hardware does it (except `blep` will clean up the higher frequencies which `nearest` doesn't).
+- `blamp` = Slow!
+Same as blep but creates bandlimited triangular pulses instead of rectangular ones.
+Use this as high quality alternative to `linear`.

 #### Importing tags from GSF files